Ascalon: Fatimid–Crusader hostilities (1101–1153)

 In July 1101, two years after the battle of Ascalon, Fatimid vizier Al-Afdal Shahanshah launched an offensive from Ascalon to recapture Jaffa.
 By 7 September, Baldwin I defeated the Fatimid troops, and a year later besieged the city, destroying its rural hinterlands.
 Ascalon was further isolated by the fall of Acre in 1104, but kept serving as a Fatimid base.
 In August 1105, Al-Afdal launched yet another failed attack from Ascalon, the most serious of his campaigns using both naval and ground forces.
 The Franks won the land battle and it has been recounted that when they encountered the Fatimid fleet in Jaffa, they threw the head of the defeated governor of Ascalon on board of the Egyptian ships, to inform them of the Crusader victory.

+After the Fatimid defeat in 1105, they no longer posed immediate threat to the Crusaders.
+And yet, Ascalon was deemed impregnable, and its proximities to Egyptian ports made it a primary concern for their Crusader army, as it continued to serve from time to time as base for small-scale incursions.
+In 1124 Tyre fell to the Crusaders, making Ascalon the last Fatimid stronghold on the Levantine coast.
+Baldwin II of Jerusalem led an attack against Ascalon in 1125, that was repelled by the Muslims, who continued their incursions.